piuupadhyaypu/RMTL-RNA-seq/index.md

 The column of the input matrix contains cells and genes represented in rows.

 **Data Loading and Pre-processing**
-Single cell RNA count matrix is loaded and then cells and genes are filtered.
-On the filtered matrix, logarithm normalization is applied.
+Single cell RNA count matrix is loaded and then for preprocessing Seurat v3 and Limma package is used.
+This popular R packages supports gene and cell filtering, normalization and QC(quality control) analysis of single cell data.
 ```
 #load RNA UMI data
 cbmc_data <- read.csv("Data/GSE100866_CBMC_8K_13AB_10X-RNA_umi.csv",header=FALSE)